 You simply replace the phase inverter's 1M grid leak resistor with a 1MA pot.
 Although there's DC voltage on the pot there's only 1.5 volts across the pot so normally the pot isn't scratchy.

 Depending upon where you put your master volume pot you may have to use shielded cable to prevent noise or oscillation.
 You definitely need to use shielded wire if you put the master volume in place of the standby switch due to the noisy AC in that end of the chassis.
 The longer the wire run the more benefit from using shielded cable.
-I use RG-174 when I need shielded coax wire in an amp.
+I usually use RG-174 when I need shielded coax wire in an amp but multi-conductor shielded microphone style wire allows you to use one cable to carry the signal to and from the pot.
 Only ground one end of any coax cable in an amp, preferably the signal input end, to keep from forming a ground loop.
 If you keep your wire runs short and away from the power transformer end of the chassis you'll probably be fine with non-shielded wire.

 Removing one of the 'Lo' input jacks can make room for a master volume pot and you won't have to drill a new hole in the chassis.
 The 'Lo' jacks simply dump half the guitar signal to ground and you can do the same thing using your guitar volume control.
 I recommend you remove the Normal Lo jack (see layout below).
 Just clip the wire that runs from the Lo jack to the 68k resistor on the circuit board.
 Clip it at the jack end and solder it to the top of the Normal HI jack's 68k resistor.
 Connecting it this way will keep the Hi jack's grid stopper resistance at 34k (68K parallel).